rakeshallampati/KafkaWeb/README.md

 	}
 	The topic name is "test" - given in the java files

-3) use the Sample consumer file to run the kafka consumer or a kafka-console-producer to validate the result.
+3) use the Sample consumer file to run the kafka consumer or a kafka-console-consumer to validate the result.